-When the installation is complete, perform post-installation tasks as described in the ESM Installation Guide on the ESM documentation page, and then continue to Existing ESM Installation: Completing Module Post-Installation Tasks.
+When the installation is complete, perform post-installation tasks as described in the ESM Installation Guide, and then continue to Existing ESM Installation: Completing Module Post-Installation Tasks.

-Existing ESM Installation: Completing Module Post-Installation Tasks
+Existing ESM Installation: Completing Module Post-Installation Tasks service IP address.

 In this scenario, the ESM instance is running on a single system and you converted the installation to an APHA module cluster.
-You must now switch to the new service host name or service IP address.
+You must now switch to the new service host name or